startup-systems/squawker/README.md

 ### Tips

-* You will set up Django in your fork of this repository yourself.
+* You will set up Django project in your copy of this repository yourself.
+To do so, run the following from this directory:

+    ```sh
+    django-admin startproject squawker .
+    ```

 * Run Django with the following from within your [virtual machine](https://github.com/startup-systems/vm):

     ```sh
     python3 manage.py runserver 0.0.0.0:8000
     ```

+* Django will use SQLite3 as it's database by default, but you'll have to change this to PostgreSQL ("Postgres") before you deploy to Heroku.